-In connection with the acquisition of PlushCare, certain PlushCare individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 806,161 shares that require continued employment with the Company.
+In connection with the acquisition of PlushCare (Note 4), certain PlushCare individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 806,161 shares that require continued employment with the Company.
 These shares are excluded from the above restricted stock units table.
 These shares are considered compensatory in the post business combination periods due to the additional service requirement for these individuals.
-One third of these shares vested on the first anniversary of the acquisition date, one third vested on the second anniversary of acquisition date, and one third will vest on the third anniversary of the acquisition date.
-As of February 29, 2024, there were 268,720 unvested shares outstanding with a grant date fair value of \$52.52 per share.
-The Company recognized stock-based compensation expense of \$14,182, \$14,113, and \$10,208 during the years ended February 28(29), 2024, 2023, and 2022, respectively.
-The unamortized compensation expense of \$3,905 will be recognized over a weighted average remaining period of 0.3 years.
+One third of these shares vested on the first anniversary of the acquisition date, one third will vest on the second anniversary of acquisition date, and one third will vest on the third anniversary of the acquisition date.
+As of February 28, 2023, there were 537,401 unvested shares outstanding with a grant date fair value of \$52.52 per share.
+The Company recognized stock-based compensation expense of \$14,113 and \$10,208 during the years ended February 28, 2023 and 2022, respectively.
+The unamortized compensation expense of \$18,018 will be recognized over a weighted average remaining period of 1.3 years.

-(11) Defined Contribution Retirement Plan
+(13) Defined Contribution Retirement Plan

 The Company sponsors a defined contribution retirement plan named the Accolade, Inc. 401(k) Plan (401(k) Plan).
 Under the 401(k) Plan, eligible employees may contribute up to the maximum allowed by law.
 Eligible employees are eligible for Company matching contributions on the first quarter following their one-year anniversary date, which are dollar for dollar up to 3.5% of an employee's eligible compensation, up to \$100 in annual compensation.
 Employer contributions are vested over a period of four years of service.
 The 401(k) Plan includes an employer discretionary profit-sharing contribution feature to allow the Company to make a contribution to eligible employees' 401(k) Plan accounts.
 Profit sharing contributions are vested over a period of four years of service.
-The Company incurred expenses related to matching contributions totaling \$2,903, \$3,231, and \$2,278 for the years ended February 28(29), 2024, 2023, and 2022, respectively, which were funded subsequent to each respective year-end.
+The Company incurred expenses related to matching contributions totaling \$3,231, \$2,278, and \$1,599 for the years ended February 28, 2023, 2022, and 2021, respectively, which were funded subsequent to each respective year-end.

-(12) Income Taxes
+(14) Income Taxes